ValdemarOrn/NoiseInvaderVST/Readme.md

 This plugin works on 32- and 64 bit Windows platforms.
 If you get get an error while loading the plugin in your DAW, you may need to download and install the latest **[Visual C++ Runtime available directly from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=48145)**.

-## How it works
+## How to Install and use

-The manual contains an in-depth explanation of the how the algorithm works.
-It is included with in the plugin release zip archive, but is also **[available online](https://github.com/ValdemarOrn/NoiseInvaderVST/releases/download/2016-01-12/Noise.Invader.Manual.pdf)**.
+A Quick Start guide is **[available online](https://github.com/ValdemarOrn/NoiseInvaderVST/releases/download/2016-11-05_02/Noise.Invader.-.Quick.Start.pdf)**.

 ## Building from Source